amiraminb/recall/README.md

 Spaced repetition for your wiki notes.
 Never forget what you learn.

-Recall scans your markdown wiki for topics marked with `@review`, tracks them using the FSRS algorithm, and reminds you when it's time to review.
+Recall scans your markdown wiki for topics marked with `review: true` in YAML frontmatter, tracks them using the FSRS algorithm, and reminds you when it's time to review.

 ## Installation